Horseshoe Crab Monitoring

 Surf Line: The point offshore where waves and swells are affected by the underwater surface and become breakers.

 Surf Zone: The zone within which waves approaching the coastline are breaking.

-When you visit your beach on the designated dates, the beach captain will split volunteers into two teams consisting of: 1) a team for transect-based count horseshoe crab spawning survey; 2) a crab tagging team consisting of at least one trained tagger.
+When you visit your chosen beach area on the designated date, the beach captain will split volunteers into two teams consisting of: 1) a team for transect-based count horseshoe crab spawning survey; 2) a crab tagging team consisting of at least one trained tagger.